 - In your industry, what are key events and/or seasons that would require gifting, e.g., tax season, company milestone celebrations, partnership anniversary, real estate peak season, thank you, and, of course, holiday?

-that’s personal, meaningful and ultimately strengthens your relationship.
+that follows business gift etiquette, is personal, meaningful, and ultimately strengthens your relationship.

-We could have wrapped this step into the last one, but we wanted to emphasize the importance of the thank you gift.
+We could have wrapped this step into the last one, but we wanted to emphasize the importance of thank you gifts.
 These tried-and-true relationship-building gifts are the workhorse of any business gifting strategy.
 Plan to send them early and often throughout the year.

 You want to choose a gift vendor

 that can easily reflect your company’s values and etiquette in terms of gift selection and branding options.
 Use the following criteria to help you make your decision.
 Need a worksheet to track your data?
 Download our Vendor Evaluation form here

 - Do they ask the right questions, listen closely, and fully understand your needs?

 - In terms of gift selection, pricing, packaging, and customization options, is the vendor able to represent your brand values the way you want?

 - Do they offer an account manager or gift concierge expert to help analyze and guide your gifting decisions?